SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 | Claude Opus 4.7 | 87.6% | $5.00 | $25.00 | 3.5 |

-MiniMax M2.5's efficiency is staggering.
-It achieves a score nearly identical to Claude Opus 4.6 (80.2% vs 80.8%) while being over 20 times cheaper in terms of output cost.
+MiniMax M2.5 is an extreme outlier in cost-efficiency.
+It achieves nearly the same performance as Opus 4.6 (80.2% vs 80.8%) while costing less than 1/20th in terms of output pricing.

 |---|---|---|---|---|